mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 Hi!
 Welcome to my personal web site.
 I live in Brooklyn, New York with my wife and daughter.
-I was born in aNew York City and grew up in Teaneck, New Jersey.
+I was born in New York City and grew up in Teaneck, New Jersey.
 I am a scientist, scholar, and writer whose career has focused on research in the areas of labor, education, artificial intelligence, and machine learning.